 Your modem will take care of the hard stuff like internet settings, but we’ll need your help to plug it in.
 The main cables you need will come in the box, and you can grab extra Ethernet cables from the shops if you need them.

-These instructions will work for all iiNet FTTH services, including OptiComm or RedTrain.
+These instructions will work for all iiNet FTTH services, including Opticomm or RedTrain.

 Select your modem to get started: